 Figure 6-39 "Location J Array" information interface

-Step 6 New Profile Array; Click "New Array" in "Profile Array", and the "New and click "OK", as shown in Figure 6-40.
+Step 6 New Profile Array; Click "New Array" in "Profile Array", and the "New Array" interface will pop up.
+Enter the array name and array length, and click "OK", as shown in Figure 6-40.